guitarvydas/rwb/README.md

 ```

 where "$" is just another character that is a valid part of a name (if this were JS, we might use "_" instead of "$", but Racket lets us use "$").

+At the moment, `#lang peg` does not allow variables that begin with "$".
+Racket allows "$", but the "#land peg" module of Racket does not allow them.
+So, we'll use "v" instead in this example - if this was a production project instead of an example project, we might want to name-mangle variables using some more hoary prefix (or, we might want to hack on the internals of "#lang peg"), but that would detract from the readability of this example.

 We could be fancier than this, using _v1_ and _v2_ and some _let_ expressions, but let's go for low-hanging fruit first.